MeteorLake/Scavenger-COMP30019-Project-2/README.md

 **The University of Melbourne**
-# COMP30019 – Graphics and Interaction
+# Scavenger | COMP30019 – Graphics and Interaction Project 2

+This is a Unity game created for Project 2 in the COMP30019 Graphics and Interactions Subject

+Members: 4

 Final Electronic Submission (Project): **4pm, November 1**